0xor0ne/awesome-list/topics/cybersec.md

 - ["Bypassing vtable Check in glibc File Structures"][208]
 - ["Blind Exploits to Rule Watchguard Firewalls"][173]
 - ["BPFDoor - An Evasive Linux Backdoor Technical Analysis"][292]
+- ["Canary in the Kernel Mine: Exploiting and Defending Against Same-Type Object Reuse"][917]
 - ["Competing in Pwn2Own 2021 Austin: Icarus at the Zenith"][556]
 - ["CoRJail: From Null Byte Overflow To Docker Escape Exploiting poll_list Objects In The Linux Kernel"][759]
 - ["Corrupting memory without memory corruption"][762]